 Ashima Mathur Shah, PhD

 Ashima analyzes our operations and programming to help us to continually improve our offerings.
 With a background in educational research, she has managed the nationwide implementation of a STEM program quality tool for out-of-school time.
 Ashima has also developed elementary and middle school curricula, as well as coaching materials for practitioners.
 Ashima holds a bachelor’s degree in child development and biology from Tufts University and a doctorate in science education from the University of Michigan.

 Emma Sussman Starr

-Having been with KID since early 2013, Emma is responsible for our print and digital marketing efforts, including messaging, publications, advertising, newsletters, and website content.
+Having been with KID since early 2013, Emma is responsible for our communications efforts, including messaging, publications, website content, and more.
 She's worked in publishing and writing for over twenty years, and past positions include Senior Editor at ELLE.com, Communications Director at Planned Parenthood of New York City, and Chief Writer, also at Planned Parenthood of NYC.
 Emma is also the written voice of Larry the Labrador, a letter-writing, globe-trotting canine.
 She holds a master's degree in English and creative writing from the University of Texas-Austin and a bachelor’s degree in English from the University of Wisconsin-Madison.

 Amanda Puerto Thorne